BadWolf22/JavaRock/README.md

 (Please switch to branch iOS-Only for iOS information)

 ## Basic Setup
+* Please be sure to allow commands to complete before moving to the next step!
+* You may autocomplete filenames by typing the first few letters and pressing the tab button ->|

 1. Download Termux on your Android device.
 1. Open Termux and run commands as listed: